 And the best part?
-After we’ve finished with the prison, we head outside to the part of the Tallinn we actually wanted to see from the beginning of that day.
-But as soon as we turned the corner, first we found this:
+After we’ve finished with the prison, we head outside to the part of Tallinn we actually wanted to see from the beginning of that day.
+But as soon as we turned the corner, first, we found this:

 And then this:

 That was true.
-Although I was thinking about my friend’s question about the small cell and what if I was one of the prisoners during soviet unions regime.
-It didn’t last for a long, as some locals interrupted ours, on the first look, really calm, full of harmony thoughts.
+Although I was thinking about my friend’s question about the small cell and what if I was one of the prisoners during the soviet union’s regime.
+It didn’t last for a long, as some locals interrupted ours, on the first look, really calm, full of harmonious thoughts.

 Besides the little wooden houses, enormous factories also operated here, nowadays, they have mostly found other, rather clever uses.
 For example, The Telliskivi creative city.
 After the collapse of the Soviet Union, a lot of factories in the area bankrupted with only the abandoned structures still left.
 The factory site here suffered a similar faith and was an eyesore up until about ten years ago when planning and rebuilding started.
 A few restaurants slowly opened up, offices moved in and parties began.